 1. Independently interpret and critique, at an advanced level, theoretical and empirical research literature with regard to theoretical validity, clinical relevance and methodology.

-2. Develop and implement a research project which is theoretically and methodologically sound to address a relevant issue or specific question, with supervision.
+2. Develop, implement and report on a research project which is theoretically and methodologically sound to address a relevant issue or specific question, with supervision.

 3. Demonstrate the awareness and ability to manage ethical issues in the research context.